Whatcom Weavers Guild

 Within Whatcom County

-Apple Yarns Great selection of knitting and other yarns.
+Apple Yarns Great selection of knitting and other yarns, and classes.

 Dakota Art Store Local source of fabric dye and other art supplies.